graphikDB/graphik/README.md

 |Role Based Access Control(RBAC)       |Role-based access control (RBAC) is a method of restricting network access based on the roles of individual users within an enterprise.
 RBAC lets employees have access rights only to the information they need to do their jobs and prevents them from accessing information that doesn't pertain to them.                                                                                                                                                                                             |https://searchsecurity.techtarget.com/definition/role-based-access-control-RBAC#:~:text=Role%2Dbased%20access%20control%20(RBAC)%20is%20a%20method%20of,doesn't%20pertain%20to%20them.           |
 | Index Free Adjacency | Data lookup performance is dependent on the access speed from one particular node to another.
 Because index-free adjacency enforces the nodes to have direct physical RAM addresses and physically point to other adjacent nodes, it results in a fast retrieval.
 A native graph system with index-free adjacency does not have to move through any other type of data structures to find links between the nodes. | https://en.wikipedia.org/wiki/Graph_database#Index-free_adjacency
 | Extended Common Expression Language | An extensive decision & trigger framework backed by Google's Common Expression Language | https://github.com/graphikDB/trigger#standard-definitionslibrary

+## FAQ

+1) How can I login with some type of  local "Root" or "Admin" account without having to use some authenticator service?

+It is not possible to use the database without an authenticator service, though, a default authenticator is configured by default for use locally.
+To configure the root/admin user with the default configurator, please utilize the `--root-users` flag or the `GRAPHIK_ROOT_USERS` environmental variable with a list of email addresses that have full access to the database.

+2) Does GraphikDb have a built-in admin web server UI like RethinkDB, etc. to server some web pages for monitoring the database and cluster.

+3) How well does it cluster?

+Clustering is achieved via the raft protocol and is primarily used for redundancy purposes.
+The raft protocol does not scale particularly well for write operations - it may be replaced with a sharded, eventually-consistent clustering mechanism in order to scale past 10+ instances.